hamzammw2005-dotcom/Industrial_portfolio/README.md

 ### Variables Prefixes

-Prefix                      :Meaning                       :What for
+Prefix           :           Meaning              :         What for

-HMI                 :Human-Machine Interface           :Operator can change value
+HMI               :  Human-Machine Interface     :      Operator can change value

-IO                        :Inputs/Outputs         :Any physical change from sensors to motors
+IO                 :       Inputs/Outputs       :      Any physical change from sensors to motors

-SIG                          :Signals                 :Passes signals between rings
+SIG                 :         Signals            :     Passes signals between rings

-PLC                        :PLC internal      :         Internal states and flags
+PLC                  :      PLC internal      :         Internal states and flags

-CFG                       :Configuration     :     Constant variables like timers and delays
+CFG                   :    Configuration     :     Constant variables like timers and delays

-TMP                        :Temporary       :      Temporary variables that changes constantly
+TMP                    :    Temporary       :      Temporary variables that changes constantly

 TMR                     :    Timer        :       All blocks that relates with time controlling

 **Figure 2 : Input and Output of the pump system**